Kent State Named to National Honor Roll for Community Service

 Kent State received the honor for several community and experiential learning initiatives, many of which revolved around the themes “Hunger to Healthy” and “Rural Roots.”
 These initiatives resulted in 10,764 students performing 215,280 hours of service valued at more than $4 million.

-“Congratulations to Kent State University, its faculty and students for its commitment to service, both in and out of the classroom,” said Wendy Spencer, CEO of the Corporation for National and Community Service.
+“Congratulations to Kent State University, its faculty and students for its commitment to service, both in and out of the classroom,” says Wendy Spencer, CEO of the Corporation for National and Community Service.
 “Through its work, institutions of higher education are helping improve their local communities and create a new generation of leaders by challenging students to go beyond the traditional college experience and solve local challenges.”

-“We are thrilled to receive this distinction and award,” said Ann Gosky, senior special assistant in Kent State’s Office of Experiential Education and Civic Engagement.
+“We are thrilled to receive this distinction and award,” says Ann Gosky, senior special assistant in Kent State’s Office of Experiential Education and Civic Engagement.
 “It acknowledges the university’s success in developing partnerships in our local community, region and nation.
 It showcases the work of faculty, staff and students and their dedication to engagement and learning beyond the classroom.”

 Learning Beyond the Classroom